orcasound/orca-eye-aye/README.md

 ## Real-Time Automated Vessel Detection System Using Side View Images

-_Release 1.0: 31 March 2024_
+- _Release 1.0: 31 March 2024_

-_Authors: Ze Cui (mentored by Samantha King, Scott Veirs, and Val Veirs)_
+- _Authors: Ze Cui (mentored by Samantha King, Scott Veirs, and Val Veirs)_

-_If you have any questions, feel free to contact me via E-mail: cuize88@gmail.com_
+- _If you have any questions, feel free to contact me via E-mail: cuize88@gmail.com_

-_Attibution: please cite "Ze Cui, Samantha King, Scott Veirs, and Val Veirs (2024), Orca Eye Aye vessel detection system." and link back to this public repository_
+- _*Attibution:* Please cite "Ze Cui, Samantha King, Scott Veirs, and Val Veirs (2024), Orca Eye Aye vessel detection system, release 1.0" and link back to this public repository_

 For a quick introduction to the project, watch the video below of a presentation I made to Protected Seas staff in fall 2023.
 In it, I outline the our motivations, objectives, and methodology.
 I discuss the open labeled dataset we developed and preliminary results from a deep learning model trained on the dataset.
 Finally, I talk about the challenges we faced in the final phase of the project (prior to the first release).